dantan0/Dungeons-Dragons/README.md

 Time to cast a spell and create a spellbook!

-- Backend time spent: 15hrs
+- Backend time spent: 20 hrs
 - Currently working on the frontend

 Deployed url: https://spellmanager-sjtan.herokuapp.com/